-A study last year found that 74% of children, aged 5 to 12, spend less than 60 minutes playing outside daily, which is less than the time prison inmates spend exercising outdoors.
+A study from 2016 found that 74% of children, aged 5 to 12, spend less than 60 minutes playing outside daily, which is less than the time prison inmates spend exercising outdoors.

 To make cycling part of your family routine, you may find it helpful to schedule a regular time when it’s suitable for everyone to get out.